lcsousapaula/website-CV/content/authors/admin/_index.md

     awarder: Brazilian Society of Tropical Medicine
     icon: coursera
     summary: |

-SBMT, maintaining the tradition of recognizing the best works of the Congress of the Brazilian Society of Tropical Medicine (MEDTROP), provides the Young Scientist Award.
-The aim is to encourage young researchers to produce high quality scientific results in the area of Tropical Medicine.
+      SBMT, maintaining the tradition of recognizing the best works of the Congress of the Brazilian Society of Tropical Medicine (MEDTROP).
 ---

 ## About Me